PET Birds

 - the enclosure/structure is located at least 1m from any property boundary and at least 5m from a residential building (unless approved by the City)

-Conditions for Keeping Pigeons and doves
+Conditions for keeping pigeons and doves

 Property owners keeping pigeons and doves must ensure that: